-Installation of drain lines from equipment installed by Pipefitters where drain lines drop to a safe waste, floor drain, roof or any open fixture and where drain lines are not directly connected to a sanitary systems
+Installations of drain lines from equipment installed by pipefitters where drain lines drop to a safe waste, floor drain, roof, or any open fixture and where drain lines are not directly connected to a sanitary system.

 Recovery condensate systems in their entirety.